Codecademy/docs/content/mysql/concepts/built-in-functions/terms/covar-pop/covar-pop.md

 ---
 Title: 'COVAR_POP()'
-Description: 'Calculates the population covariance of two sets of values in a dataset.'
+Description: 'Computes the population covariance of two sets of values in a dataset.'
 Subjects:
   - 'Data Science'
   - 'Computer Science'